naftulikay/vagrant-stacki/README.md

 ## Getting Started

 Bringing up the frontend with `vagrant up` will give you a Stacki frontend.
+You'll need the `rfkrocktk/stacki-3.2-7.x` Vagrant box to start the Stacki server, which can be built following the instructions in the [vagrant-boxes][vagrant-boxes] repository.

 Backend VMs can be created and destroyed with the `./create-backend.sh` and `./destroy-backend.sh` scripts: